-Croatia has been part of the Schengen Area, the world’s largest ‘free travel’ zone, since January 2023.
-This means the country has also adopted the euro as its currency and the film sector is expected to benefit as the territory comes into line with most of Europe.
+Croatia has been part of the Schengen Agreement since January 2023, with the country adopting the euro as its currency.
+The film sector is expected to benefit as a result, as the territory comes into line with most of Europe.
+One obvious lure is the tax rebate programme, worth 25% of eligible spend, and there is an additional 5% available for filming in regions with below-average development.

-Productions have also been drawn to the beautiful Adriatic locations and mix of architectural styles, ranging from Roman to medieval, baroque to modern for a long time.
+But productions have also been drawn to the beautiful Adriatic locations and mix of architectural styles, ranging from Roman to medieval, baroque to modern.
 Moreover, Croatia is also known for doubling other locations, with capital Zagreb used to recreate Prague, Paris, Budapest and Vienna.
+Many productions based in Budapest, Prague or London come for location shooting.

-International producers know the incentive will be paid promptly and it is a safe place to visit.
+While Croatia’s incentive is less than the 40% offered by nearby Greece, international producers know it will be paid promptly and it is a safe place to visit.
 There has also been increasing collaboration between Croatia and its neighbours.
-Brandon Cronenberg’s horror film Infinity Pool was put together as a Canada-Hungary-Croatia co-production and received support both through the cash rebate and the state fund for minority co-production (awarded on a selective basis).
+Brandon Cronenberg’s feature Infinity Pool was put together as a Canada-Hungary-Croatia co-production and received support through the cash rebate and the state fund for minority co-production (awarded on a selective basis).

 Shooting at these locations can be straightforward, say producers, but requires the assistance of local production contacts. “[For The Hitman’s Wife’s Bodyguard], we closed traffic on a bridge and in various towns for action and stunt driving scenes,” says Igor A Nola of local outfit MP Film, which gave production service support to The Hitman’s Wife’s Bodyguard and McMafia.
 “We also closed a state road for five consecutive working days, two weeks in a row.
 We got huge support from local road authorities, police and community.”